Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/helloworldintro.md

 id: helloworldintro
 title: Your First Networked Game "Hello World"
 ---

-This "Hello World" guide walks you through creating a project, installing the MLAPI package, and creating the basic components for your first networked game.
+This "Hello World" guide walks you through creating a project, installing the MLAPI pacjage, and creating the basic components for your first networked game.

 ## Create a new project in Unity